Frozen cherry juice ice pops in Tovolo molds.

 August 26th is National Cherry Popsicle Day.
-First, a bit of law:
+There are three easy recipes below.
+But first, a bit of law:

 He eased the frozen liquid out of the glass and, holding it by the stirrer, ate it.
 While Frank may have enjoyed his frozen fruit drink over the years, the public story doesn’t continue until 1923.

 A 29-year-old husband and father working in the real estate industry, Frank made what he called Epsicles for a fireman’s ball, combining his surname and “icicle.”

 They were a sensation, and Frank obtained a patent for “a handled, frozen confection or ice lollipop.”
 His kids called the treat a Popsicle, after their Pop.

 So Frank created the Popsicle Corporation and collaborated with the Loew’s chain of motion picture theaters for the nationwide marketing and sales of the product in movie theaters.

 By 1928, Epperson had earned royalties on more than 60 million Popsicles.

 The happy days ended with the Great Depression.
 In 1929, flat broke, Frank had to liquidate his assets and sold the patent to, and his rights in, the Popsicle Corporation.

 Following three more corporate sales over the years, Popsicle® and the other “sicles” are now part of Unilever’s Good Humor Division.